marcossilvestrini/linux-lpi-essencials/README.md

 Here is a brief description of each field:

-**username:** the name of the user.
+username: the name of the user.

-**encrypted password:** the password in encrypted form.
+encrypted password: the password in encrypted form.

-l**ast password change:** the date of the last password change.
-This date is stored as the number of\
-days since January 1, 1970.
+last password change: the date of the last password change.
+This date is stored as the number of days since January 1, 1970.

-**minimum:** the number of days before a password change is allowed.
-The value of 0 means the password \
-can be changed any time.
+minimum: the number of days before a password change is allowed.
+The value of 0 means the password can be changed any time.

-**maximum:** the number of days before the password must be changed.
-The value 99999 means the user’s \
-password never expires.
+maximum: the number of days before the password must be changed.
+The value 99999 means the user’s password never expires.

-**warning:** the number of days before a password is going to expire during which the user will be \
+warning: the number of days before a password is going to expire during which the user will be warned.
-warned.

-**disabled:** the number of days after a password has expired until the user account is disabled.
-No \
-entry in this field means that the account is disabled immediately after the password expires.
+disabled: the number of days after a password has expired until the user account is disabled.
+No entry in this field means that the account is disabled immediately after the password expires.

-**disabled date:** the number of days since January 1, 1970 that the account has been disabled.
-No entry \
-in this field means the account is not disabled.
+disabled date: the number of days since January 1, 1970 that the account has been disabled.
+No entry in this field means the account is not disabled.
 ```

 ### Uderstanding Files /etc/gshadow